agrija9/Image-Captioning-With-Attention/README.md

 ```

 user2s is your own student identifier.
-Type in your cluster password.
+After that type your cluster password.